Chapter 8 file2meco package

 8.4 MetaPhlAn

-8.5 Kraken2/Braken
+8.5 Kraken2/Bracken

 Kraken is a taxonomic sequence classifier that assigns taxonomic labels to DNA sequences.
 Kraken examines the k-mers within a query sequence and uses the information within those k-mers to query a database.
 That database maps k-mers to the lowest common ancestor (LCA) of all genomes known to contain a given k-mer.
 Kraken2 (Wood, Lu, and Langmead 2019) is the newest version.
-Braken (Lu et al. 2017) can be applied to estimate species abundance following the Kraken analysis.
-The merged Kraken2/Braken results can be obtained by merge_metaphlan_tables.py from MetaPhlAn or combine_mpa.py from KrakenTools (https://ccb.jhu.edu/software/krakentools/).
+Bracken (Lu et al. 2017) can be applied to estimate species abundance following the Kraken analysis.
+The merged Kraken2/Bracken results can be obtained by merge_metaphlan_tables.py from MetaPhlAn or combine_mpa.py from KrakenTools (https://ccb.jhu.edu/software/krakentools/).

 # use the raw data files inside the package